Extraordinary court: United States

-The United States Foreign Intelligence Surveillance Court has the authority to issue warrants authorizing surveillance of suspected foreign spies or terrorists.
+The Foreign Intelligence Surveillance Court has the authority to issue warrants authorizing surveillance of suspected foreign spies or terrorists.
 FISA warrant requests are rarely denied.

 If an application is denied by one judge of the court, the federal government is not allowed to make the same application to a different judge of the court but may appeal to the United States Foreign Intelligence Surveillance Court of Review.
 Such appeals are rare: the first appeal from the FISC to the Court of Review was made in 2002 (In re Sealed Case No. 02-001), 24 years after the founding of the court.

+The Alien Terrorist Removal Court similarly allows the government to present classified evidence in a sealed application to a judge for the purpose of designating a person as an "alien terrorist" and effecting their removal from the country.
+Created in 1996, the court lied dormant until it received its first case in 2026.

 There are also military courts designed to judicially try members of enemy forces during wartime, operating outside the scope of conventional criminal and civil proceedings.
 The judges are military officers and fulfill the role of jurors.
 Military tribunals are distinct from courts-martial.
 These were most recently created under the George W. Bush administration and authorized by the Military Commissions Acts under the Bush and Obama administrations to assert jurisdiction over terror suspects designated as unlawful enemy combatants.